Lena Horne Theatre: 2000s to present

 The Brooks Atkinson hosted the comedy It Shoulda Been You in 2015, as well as Deaf West Theatre's production of the musical Spring Awakening the same year.
-Subsequently, the musical Waitress opened in 2016, with Sara Bareilles and Jason Mraz both performing in the show before it closed on January 5, 2020.
-Waitress became the Brooks Atkinson's longest-running production in 2019, and it ran through early 2020.
+Subsequently, the musical Waitress opened in 2016, with Sara Bareilles and Jason Mraz both performing.
+Waitress became the Brooks Atkinson's longest-running production in 2019, and it ran through January 5, 2020, with 1,544 performances.
 The musical Six was in rehearsal and was set to open on March 12, 2020, when all Broadway theaters were forced to close due to the COVID-19 pandemic.
-Six premiered when the Brooks Atkinson reopened on September 17, 2021.
+Six premiered when the Brooks Atkinson reopened on September 17, 2021, and it surpassed Waitress as the theater's longest-running show in June 2025.
+Six is in January 2027 after 2,178 performances.

 During the COVID-19 shutdown, the Shuberts, Nederlanders, and Jujamcyn had pledged to increase racial and cultural diversity in their theaters, including naming at least one theater for a Black theatrical personality.
 Accordingly, in June 2022, the Nederlanders announced that the Brooks Atkinson would be renamed for singer and actress Lena Horne.
 Horne's collaborative relationship with the Nederlanders included the Broadway production of Lena Horne: The Lady and Her Music in 1981, for which she won a Tony and two Grammy awards.
 The venue became the first Broadway theater named for a Black woman, as well as the third Broadway theater named after a Black theatrical personality.
 (Note: The August Wilson Theatre was renamed after playwright August Wilson in 2005, and the James Earl Jones Theatre was renamed after actor James Earl Jones in early 2022.)
 The Lena Horne's new marquee was unveiled on November 1, 2022.